You are currently viewing El Chalten on a budget: 3-day hiking itinerary with free campsites

-You can hike a loop taking in all the highlights of El Chalten, staying at free campsites.
-This way you’re not only saving money but also time and kilometers by not going back to El Chalten.
+You can do a circular hike taking in all the highlights of El Chalten, while staying at free campsites.
+This way you’re saving money and time and kilometers by not going back to town.
 And as a bonus, you’ll also be ahead of the day-tripping crowds, who do stay in El Chalten overnight.

 Some of the links in this post are affiliate links.
 This means I may earn a small commission when you click on them, at no additional cost to you.
 It just helps to keep this site running.
 I only promote products and services I really recommend and always give my honest opinion about them.